mqadri93/SuperGlue/README.md

 # SuperGlue PyTorch Implementation

 ## Introduction
  The SuperGlue network is a Graph Neural Network combined with an Optimal Matching layer that is trained to perform matching on two sets of sparse image features.
-This repo includes PyTorch code for training the SuperGlue matching network on top of [SIFT](http://www.diva-portal.org/smash/get/diva2:480321/FULLTEXT02) keypoints and descriptors.
+This repo includes PyTorch code for training the SuperGlue matching network on top of both [SuperGlue](https://arxiv.org/abs/1911.11763) and [SIFT](http://www.diva-portal.org/smash/get/diva2:480321/FULLTEXT02) keypoints and descriptors.
 SuperGlue operates as a "middle-end," performing context aggregation, matching, and filtering in a single end-to-end architecture.
 For more details, please see:

 * Full paper PDF: [SuperGlue: Learning Feature Matching with Graph Neural Networks](https://arxiv.org/abs/1911.11763).